GuptaAyush19/Suduko/README.md

-To execute the Python Suduko Solver :-
+To execute the Python Suduko Solver (for Windows users only) :-

 METHOD 1: